Klalena/data_stories_of_alena.github.io/_posts/2020-10-23-How-to-work-with-the-StarWars-API-in-Python.md

 The oldest charecter is Yoda who was born in 896.0 BBY.
 And the youngest character is Wicket Systri Warrick who was born in 8.0 BBY.
 ```

+Wow, Yoda is really old.
+No wonder why he is so wise!

 # Find the films that the Yoda appeared in